AmadeusITGroup/kassette/doc/getting-started.md

 The `-m remote` argument means kassette will transfer the requests to the remote server and will not store anything locally.

 Once kassette is started, you have to configure your browser to use kassette as its proxy.
-For example, if you use [playwright](https://playwright.dev), you can run start it with the `--proxy-server` argument, and also with the `--ignore-https-errors` argument to allow kassette to intercept https communications with its own self-signed root certificate without warnings from the browser:
+For example, if you use [playwright](https://playwright.dev), you can start it with the `--proxy-server` argument, and also with the `--ignore-https-errors` argument to allow kassette to intercept https communications with its own self-signed root certificate without warnings from the browser:

 ```sh
 # you can also use ff (Firefox) or wk (WebKit) instead of cr (Chromium) below: